Bingo Caller Pro for Mac is compatible with Snow Leopard, Lion, Mountain Lion, Mavericks, Yosemite, and El Capitan.

 Click on "File" in the menu bar and select "Print Bingo Card Batch".
 Caution: Be sure the Copies quantity in the print dialog box is set for "1"; any other number will print that many IDENTICAL sheets.

-Shut Down: To Shut Down the Bingo Caller Pro program on a Mac, click on the Red Dot in the upper left corner of the window.
-On Win 7, click the red "X" close button in the upper right corner.
+Shut Down: To Shut Down the Bingo Caller Pro program on a Mac, click on the Red Dot in the upper left corner of the window (or use Bingo Caller Pro / Quit on the menubar).
+On Windows, click the red "X" close button in the upper right corner.

 Winning Pattern Maintenance: Click on "Maintenance" in the menu bar and click on "Show Pattern Maintenance".
 The Pattern Maintenance window lists the Winning Patterns that can be used in the Winning Pattern Drop-Down menus.
 There are 109 default Winning Patterns and you can add new ones.